-Symptoms.
+Symptoms

 There is insufficient data as to ondansetron overdose.
-In most overdose cases the symptoms were similar to adverse reactions that were observed in patients when using recommended doses (see section "Adverse reactions").
-Vision disturbances, severe constipation, arterial hypotension and vasovagal episodes with transient 2nd stage atrioventricular blockage were observed in overdoses.
-Serotonin syndrome was reported to occur in children aged 12 months to 2 years with overdose.
+In most overdose cases the symptoms were similar to adverse reactions observed in patients when using recommended doses (see section "Adverse reactions").
+Vision disturbances, severe constipation, arterial hypotension and vasovagal episodes with transient 2nd degree atrioventricular block were observed in overdoses.
+Serotonin syndrome was reported to occur in children aged 12 months to 2 years.